Table of Contents

 For the blood not to coagulate too quickly or too slowly, blood coagulation requires several substances known as coagulation factors.
 Those factors include calcium ions, different inactive enzymes, and several molecules associated with the thrombocytes or released by the damaged tissue.
 They are numbered with Roman numerals.

-Coagulation is a very complex cascade of enzymatic reactions which eventually lead to the formation of a great amount of fibrin and can be divided into 3 stages.
+Coagulation is a very complex cascade of enzymatic reactions which eventually leads to the formation of a great amount of fibrin and can be divided into 3 stages.

 - Two pathways–the extrinsic and intrinsic pathway–which lead to the formation of the prothrombin activation complex.